Masteralan/EDD-BusTime/README.md

 Run the bus tracker script with `$ node Tracker/Tracker.js`

 You can test the client by hosting a server and then connecting to `localhost:8443` within a web browser.

+## Client Login
+Once the server is hosted, clients merely need to go to the server address with the port number 8443 to be redirect to the login page.
+Here, they can type in a username or password from the list of logins under the Server folder, and they will be able to log in and view information the server provides.